JohnKaul/sysconf/readme.md

 * Why did I create this?
 I created this utility because I was attempting to use `sysrc` on a jail.conf file when I ran into a roadblock about the <dot> used in the key/variable syntax.
-This lead me down a bit of a rabbit hole before I just convinced myself "It shouldn't be complicated to edit a 'key/value' file".
+This lead me down a bit of a deeper rabbit hole before I just convinced myself "It shouldn't be complicated to edit a 'key/value' file".

 * This utility certainly isn't perfect but it works very well for the cases I need.
-So, if you're reading this and think it sucks, well, this utility probably isn't for you then.
+So, if you're reading this and you think it sucks, well, this utility probably isn't for you then.
 Sorry, this utility does not exist to serve all of your config file needs. -i.e., it does not do YMAL, XML, JSON, etc., this is for simple key/value type files and can